aws-samples/aws-organizations-tool/README.md

 * orgtoolconfigure
     * Manage reverse enginering of an existing organization
-    * Provide CLI commande to update the AWS Organization ``yaml`` description.
+    * Provide CLI command to update the AWS Organization ``yaml`` description.
-    * These CLI commands are recommanded for AWS Organization managment with code
+    * These CLI commands are used for organization managment with code

 All commands execute in ``dry-run`` mode, by default.
 Include the ``--exec``